garylirocks/quickrefs/azure-storage.markdown

 Compare to Blobs and Disks

 - Files have true directory objects, Blobs have a flat namespace.
-- File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM.
+- File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM (except shared disks).
 - Files shares are best suited for random access workloads.

 ### Create and mount a share